ibm-cloud-docs/solution-tutorials/multi-region-serverless.md

 {:tip: .tip}
 {:pre: .pre}

-# Distribute serverless apps across multiple locations
+# Deploy serverless apps across multiple locations

 Serverless computing platforms give developers a rapid way to build APIs without servers. {{site.data.keyword.openwhisk}} supports automatic generation of REST API for actions, turning actions into HTTP endpoints, and the ability to enable secure API authentication.
 This capability is helpful not only for exposing APIs to external consumers, but also for building microservices applications.

 {{site.data.keyword.openwhisk_short}} is available in multiple {{site.data.keyword.cloud_notm}} locations.
 To increase resiliency and reduce network latency, applications can deploy their back-end in multiple locations.
 Then, with IBM Cloud Internet Services (CIS), developers can expose a single entry point in charge of distributing the traffic to the closest healthy back-end.

-This tutorial shows how to configure IBM Cloud Internet Services and {{site.data.keyword.openwhisk_short}} to distribute serverless apps across multiple locations.
+This tutorial shows how to configure IBM Cloud Internet Services and {{site.data.keyword.openwhisk_short}} to deploy serverless apps across multiple locations.

 ## Objectives
 {: #objectives}